- Area: Siem Reap Province > Krong Siem Reab > Sangkat Nokor Thum > Krâvan Village

 The five towers are built atop a common terrace with the central tower being the tallest of all and the most complete of the group.
 Each tower had its own entrance steps which were all likely flanked by stone guardian lions, some of which remain in situ.

 Focusing on the central tower, it features reliefs of Dvarapala flanking its east entrance above which you’ll see some of its original decorative reliefs.
 False doors are formed in the brickwork around its other sides.
 The tower rises up with at least four false levels reducing in size.
 On these false levels, if you look closely, you can see further relief carvings.
 The doorway is made from sandstone and features an inscription carved into its doorjambs, along with being flanked by ornately decorated columns and topped by a lintel depicting a series of horsemen in the lower foliage, an upper frieze of worshippers, with the remainder in decay.
-Inside, the stunning carvings as described further below.
+Inside, the stunning carvings are described further below.

 As noted further below, the northmost tower also features inner reliefs while the other three towers are bare.
 The southern tower features the best-preserved lintel, featuring a depiction of Vishnu riding Garuda.
-One tower features a pedestal flanked by sema stone indicating the site may have been in use in the late/post-Angkor era under Theravada Buddhism also noting the building/terrace of which only its base remains on the southeast side.

 Inner Bas-reliefs